open-policy-agent/gatekeeper-library/website/docs/storageclass.md

 # Storage Class

 ## Description
 Requires storage classes to be specified when used.
-Only gatekeeper 3.9+ is supported.
+Only Gatekeeper 3.9+ is supported.

 ## Template
 ```yaml